gamedev44/FPS-ENGINE-BAB.JS/README.md

 # Babylon.js FPS Project

 ## Overview
 This project is a Babylon.js-based First-Person Shooter (FPS) game that includes various exciting features such as grenades, explosions, physics, and more.
-It showcases a live coding environment that allows players to experience real-time updates and changes.

 ## Features